Skip to content

 Keep in mind that the actual speeds you receive are determined by both the model of the gaming device (laptop, cell phone, tablet, or console) and the router’s throughput capabilities.

-Ensure your devices support modern WiFi 6 standards and regularly update your router’s firmware.
-Consider pairing a gaming router with your gaming devices to maximize your gaming experience.
+Ensure your network devices support modern WiFi 6 standards and regularly update your router’s firmware.

 Configure your router for gaming

-Configuring your router for gaming can improve your gaming experience significantly.
-Gaming routers offer multiple customizable options to optimize your experience.
+Configuring your router for gaming can improve your gaming performance and quality of service significantly.

 Here are three features you can configure on your gaming router: